 Factor Conflict view Co-operation view

-Profit One organization profits at the expense of the other Both share profits
+Profit One organization profits Both share profits

+at the expense of the

+other

 Relationship One is dominant Equal partners

 Trust Little Considerable

 Communication Limited and formal Widespread and open

 Information Secretive Open and shared

-Control Intensive policing Delegation and empowerment
+Control Intensive policing Delegation and

+empowerment

-Quality Blame for faults Solving shared problems
+Quality Blame for faults Solving shared

+problems

 Contract Rigid Flexible

 Focus on Own operations Customers

-- 3. Answer the questions. - 1.
-How did the Confederated Bottlers cooperate with a brewery in Johnstown?
+1. How did the Confederated Bottlers cooperate with a brewery in Johnstown?
 2. Whose transport did they use to deliver their products?
 3. Why do you think they formed a joint company?
 4. What result did their effort bring about?
 5. In what cases do companies try to give themselves a margin of safety?
 6. What happens if customers demand new products?
 7. What benefits can external integration bring?
 8. What did the survey carried out by PE Consulting show?
 9. What difficulties do organizations have to face on the way to external integration?
 10. Why should companies overcome the traditional view of organizations as adversaries?
-How can they achieve this? - 4.
-Expand on the following statements from the text. - 1.
-Trying to improve their logistics companies resort to various forms of integration.
+How can they achieve this?

+1. Trying to improve their logistics companies resort to various forms of integration.
 2. Uncertainties in the supply chain force companies to build a margin of safety.
 3. External cooperation brings benefits to each party.
-4. There are many obstacles on the way to external integration. - 5.
-Work in pairs.
+4. There are many obstacles on the way to external integration.

+Ex.
+5. Work in pairs.
 Describe the benefits of external integration and practical difficulties of achieving them.